Rare Léger Sketch – French Avant-Garde Drawing, Modernist Fine Art Collectible

 FERNAD LEGER - oil on paper - figures outside

-transport internationally through GLS transport services
+transport internationally through UPS transport services

 In Léger’s oil painting, the figures do not simply stand in the landscape — they belong to it.
 Their rounded forms echo the curves of the hills, their stillness resonates with the silence of trees.
 The colors breathe warmth into the sky, as if the earth itself were embracing them.

 There is romance here, not only between the figures themselves, but between humanity and nature: a tender meeting of strength and softness, of presence and infinity.
-It feels as though the scene captures a secret vow — that love can exist as simply and fully as bodies beneath the open air, held in harmony with the world around them.
+It feels as though the scene captures a secret vow — that love can exist as simply and fully as bodies beneath the open air, held in harmony with the world around them. since no further data is available, it is offered here as a work attributed to Leger

 FERNAND LEGER